timvideos/hdmi2usb.tv/Home.md

 ---
 layout: default
-title: HDMI2USB - Open hardware for conference, meeting and user group recording!
+title: HDMI2USB - Open hardware for conference, meeting and user group HD recording!
 published: true
 tags: home
 ---

-TODO: Figure out how to make this page split into boxes like the people page.

 # HDMI2USB

-The HDMI2USB project aims to develop open hardware for conference, meeting and user group recording.
+The HDMI2USB project develops affordable hardware to record and stream HD videos (from HDMI & DisplayPort sources) at conferences, meetings and user groups.

-TODO: Write something more to go here.
+We are currently developing our own hardware (currently the Numato Opsis), and also provide firmware for various prototyping boards.

+HDMI2USB started in 2013, and is an active ongoing project in its third iteration of hardware prototyping.
+Today you can download early working firmware and have real capture happen, but we actively wish to improve and are seeking assistance:

+  * **For video recording individuals+teams:** Be an early adopter; get a board, start using it, report back to us with feedback
+  * **For software/FPGA developers:** Get involved in contributing code both to the capture software + FPGA stack

+Our aim is this becomes the defacto, incredibly affordable and easy to use video recording hardware for conferences, meetings and user groups worldwide.

+Find out more about [HDMI2USB and why we're doing this (ABOUT + FAQ)](../faq)

 # Boards